logo for matrixlab-examples.com

 y3 = exp(2 * x) - 1;

-Finally, we can minimize this type of systems with an optimization instruction ('fminbnd' for one variable or 'fminsearch' for one or more variables).
-We provide two parameters, both the name of the nonlinear system and the starting point (we’re using the default options, which can be modified with ‘optimset’).
+Finally, we can minimize this type of systems with an optimization instruction.
+We pass two parameters: the name of the nonlinear system and the starting point (we’re using the default options, which can be modified with ‘optimset’).

 fx = 'nls1';